abdrahmansoltan/Learning-Notes/Programming Languages/Python/02-Object-Oriented-Programming.md

 ### The `self` Identifier

-Each instance from a class must maintain its own properties & methods.
+> Each instance from a class must maintain its own properties & methods.
 Therefore, each instance stores its own instance variables to reflect its current state.

-> **`self`** identifies the **created instance** upon which a method is invoked
+`self` identifies the **created instance** upon which a method is invoked.
+(It's a placeholder for the instance itself)

 - It initializes an empty object that refers to the newly created instance, and which is passed as the first parameter to the `__init__` method.
 - when using a class-method that is called with one parameter, for example, as my `card.charge(200)`.
 The `self` parameter is not passed explicitly by the programmer when invoking a method.
 Instead, the interpreter automatically binds the instance upon which the method is invoked to the `self` parameter.